 REPRESENTATIVE RESULTS:

-TEM images of DNA origami templates, AuNRs and final origami-AuNRs assemblies are shown in Figures 4, Figures 5 and Figures 6A respectively.
+TEM images of DNA origami templates, AuNRs and final origami-AuNRs assemblies are shown in Figure 4, Figure 5 and Figure 6A respectively.
 Due to binding preference to TEM grids origami-AuNRs assemblies are usually seen as parallel origami bundles and rods (Figure 6A).
 Thermal annealing is required for the correct alignment of AuNRs on origami templates (Figure 6A and Figure 6B).
 The protocol enables high yields of assembly of AuNRs into chiral metamolecules with strong plasmonic CD responses (Figure 7).

 FIGURE AND TABLE LEGENDS: